be-smals-thim/documentation-site/docs/document_provider/consultation_profile.md

 - ``active`` needs to be checked, if false the token is not acceptable
 - ``scope`` need to be checked based on the endpoint
 - ``principalAttributes[‘urn:be:fgov:kbo-bce:organization:cbe-number’][0]`` contains the CBE number which identifies the e-Box of the user.
+That CBE number is not necessarily in 10 digits format and so you may need to add a prefix with as many 0 as needed to obtain the 10 digits format.
+In the e-Box services, CBE numbers must be encoded in 10 digits.

 The following resources expand a bit on the subject: